SEPAFE#

 Tip

-• Open the Advanced settings panel
+• Open the Advanced settings pane:

-• Max number of images: maximum number of planet images to be displayed at once in each alert.
+• Max number of images: Maximum number of planet images to be displayed at once in each alert.

 https://raw.githubusercontent.com/dfguerrerom/planet_active_fires_explorer/main/doc/gif/planet.gif